-Sweet Potato: The sweet potato, while not exactly scientifically proven, has been said to increase the female sex drive if consumed in large amounts.
-What science does know about the sweet potato is that it is high in potassium, which helps reduce stress, as well as Vitamins A, C and iron—all important sex drive-enhancing nutrients.
+The sweet potato, while not exactly scientifically proven, has been said to increase the female sex drive if consumed in large amounts.
+What science does know about the sweet potato is that it's high in potassium, which helps reduce stress, and has Vitamins A, C and iron, which are important sex drive-enhancing nutrients.

-Chocolate: What's not to love about chocolate?
-Not only does it pump up your endorphins, it also stimulates the production of dopamine in the brain and will increase a woman's sex drive.
+What's not to love about chocolate?
+Not only does it pump up your endorphins — it also stimulates the production of dopamine in the brain and increases a woman's sex drive.
 What's more, according to Italian researchers, women who eat chocolate regularly have a better sex life than those who deny themselves the treat.
-So, do yourself a favor and include this Chocolate Bourbon Pecan Pie along with the classic pumpkin.
+So, do yourself a favor and include this chocolate bourbon pecan pie along with the classic pumpkin.

-Booze: Red, red wine.... we all know it makes one feel fine, but along with decreasing your inhibitions, red wine is also rich in resveratrol, an important antioxidant.
+We all know it makes one feel fine, but along with decreasing your inhibitions, red wine is also rich in resveratrol, an important antioxidant.
 A study published in the Journal of Sexual Medicine found that levels of sexual desire were higher in women who were moderate drinkers of red wine than in their counterparts who preferred other alcoholic drinks, or were teetotalers.
-Red Wine Linked To Strong Sex Drive